A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Mathematical setting and numerical method

-\begin{remark} Under Assumption \ref{Assumption2}, using the fact that the derivatives of $F$ and $P_h$ can be swapped and the fact that $P_h$ is bounded, it follows that the Jacobian satisfies the global Lipschitz condition.
-Then there exists a positive constant $C>0$ such that
+\end{remark} \begin{remark} Under Assumption \ref{Assumption2}, using \eqref{swap2} and the fact that $P_h$ is bounded, it follows that the Jacobian satisfies the global Lipschitz condition, i.e. there exists a positive constant $C>0$ such that